 The ADEX offers a free demo.
 However, for pricing, you’ll need to contact their team for a customized quote.

 Data Management Tool #13: Talend

-You can experience the power of MDM and data integration through it and get an all-round view of your data as well.
-It’s also possible to share certain big data with limited people and deliver MDM projects at scale.
+You can experience the power of master data management and data integration through it and get all-round data visualization as well.
+It’s also possible to share certain data with limited people and deliver master data management projects at scale.